Define Split Tunnel settings

 routes through WARP.

-- Delete your network's IP/CIDR range from the list.
+- Delete your private network's IP/CIDR range from the list.
 For example, if your network uses the default AWS range of

 By tightening the private IP range included in WARP, you reduce the risk of breaking a user's access to local resources.